ksu-cs-textbooks/cc210/content/01-object-oriented-programming/07-java/03-compile-and-run/_index.md

 If you'd like to learn a bit more about the Linux terminal and some of the basic commands, feel free to check out this great video on YouTube:

 {{% youtube oxuRxtrO2Ag %}}

-<p style ="color:red">Note: CC 210 requires no more Linux knowledge than CC 110.</p>

 {{% /notice %}}